quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC versions are identified using a 32-bit unsigned number.

-The version 0x00000000 is reserved to represent an invalid version.
+The version 0x00000000 is reserved to represent version negotiation.
 This version of the specification is identified by the number 0x00000001.

 Version 0x00000001 of QUIC uses TLS as a cryptographic handshake protocol, as